M2MCloud/AzureIotWorkshop/HOL2/readme.md

 1. Change `\"motorActive\":true` to `\"motorActive\":false`
     > Note: If you changed the digital property in the first lab, change the value of your digital property instead of `motorActive`
 1. Start the device simulator again and send some more events
-1. You should then receive an email with an alert about the change in state
+1. You should then receive an email with an alert about the change in state.
+   >Note: We are using SendGrid as an email provider.
+It might take a few minutes for the email to arrive.

 ### If You Have Time